algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 To learn more about algorithm builds, [click here]({{site.cdnurl}}{{site.baseurl}}/platform/algorithm-profiles#algorithm-builds).

-#### Deleting Bitbucket-Hosted Algorithms
+#### Deleting Bitbucket Cloud-Hosted Algorithms

-If you wish to delete an algorithm that hosts its source code in Bitbucket, have no fear: the repository will be left unharmed.
+If you wish to delete an algorithm that hosts its source code in Bitbucket Cloud, have no fear: the repository will be left unharmed.
 If you do wish to destroy your algorithm's source code, you can follow [these instructions](https://support.atlassian.com/bitbucket-cloud/docs/delete-a-repository/).

-#### Managing Your Bitbucket Authorization
+#### Managing Your Bitbucket Cloud Authorization

-If you want to review your Bitbucket authorization status, you can visit your user settings page.
-Simply scroll to the "Source Control Management" section to view any prior Bitbucket authorizations, or to connect your account:
+If you want to review your Bitbucket Cloud authorization status, you can visit your user settings page.
+Simply scroll to the "Source Control Management" section to view any prior Bitbucket Cloud authorizations, or to connect your account:

 **Enterprise Users:** By default, new Algorithmia instances can only store source code internally within the Algorithmia platform.
-As such, you may not see Bitbucket listed within the above section until your administrator enables Bitbucket as a source host.
+As such, you may not see Bitbucket Cloud listed within the above section until your administrator enables Bitbucket Cloud as a source host.
 {: .notice-info}

-#### Troubleshooting Bitbucket-Hosted Algorithms
+#### Troubleshooting Bitbucket Cloud-Hosted Algorithms

-With the source for your algorithm hosted externally, there is a chance that our connection to Bitbucket could become disrupted.
+With the source for your algorithm hosted externally, there is a chance that our connection to Bitbucket Cloud could become disrupted.
 When this happens, it could be due to one of the following:

 ##### Your Repository's Access Key Was Removed

 We depend on access keys to pull source code from your algorithm for building.
-A access key is simply an SSH keypair with read-only access to a specific repository.
-Algorithmia securely stores the private key while the public key is shared with Bitbucket.
+An access key is simply an SSH keypair with read-only access to a specific repository.
+Algorithmia securely stores the private key while the public key is shared with Bitbucket Cloud.

 You can obtain the public key for your repository by navigating to your algorithm's settings page and clicking "View Key":